Master Thesis Topics

 Fast-evolving financial markets constantly set new challenges while progress in quantitative tools and computer technology open up entirely new opportunities.
 Financial Engineering qualifies graduates to meet all these needs.

-Processes, methods and tools to solve the challenges of future mobility in e-drive, autonomous driving, communication-over-the-air, and worldwide release & configuration management are introduced in regards to engineering and management.
+Be the next EnablerThis program introduces processes, methods and tools to solve the current and future challenges of e-mobility, autonomous driving, communication-over-the-air, and worldwide release & configuration management.

 Be the Prime Mover